Client Spotlight: Kern Health Systems

 Be sure to review what opportunities marketing is thinking about and respond accordingly.

-Offer multiple rate options (but not too many!)
+Offer Multiple Rate Options (but not too many!)

 Different consumers want different rooms at different prices.
 They also have varying reasons they’re coming to your town, each one bringing with it a new rate threshold.
 So, offer a few rate options.
 Not too many.
 The more choices people have, the less likely they’re going to make the right decision for your business.
 In “The Paradox of Choice”, a book written by American psychologist, Barry Schwartz, he writes: “Eliminating consumer choices can greatly reduce anxiety for shoppers.”
 In general, we recommend hotels have no more than six different rate categories.
 If you do, that potential guest is more likely to book with a competitor that had fewer options.